nxt-insurance/nxt_state_machine/README.md

     end

     event :submit do
+      # When the block takes arguments (instead of only keyword arguments!!)
+      # the transition is always passed in as the first argument!!!
-      transition from: %i[written rejected deleted], to: :submitted end
+      transition from: %i[written rejected deleted], to: :submitted do |transition|
+        puts transition.from.enum
+        puts transition.to.enum
+      end
+    end

     event :approve do